sthalles/deeplab_v3/README.md

 To create the dataset, first make sure you have the [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and/or the [Semantic Boundaries Dataset and Benchmark](http://home.bharathh.info/pubs/codes/SBD/download.html) datasets downloaded.

 **Note: You do not need both datasets.**
- - If you just want to test the code with one of the datasets (say the SBDB), run the notebook normally, and it should work.
+ - If you just want to test the code with one of the datasets (say the SBD), run the notebook normally, and it should work.

 After, head to ```dataset/``` and run the ```CreateTfRecord.ipynb``` notebook.